RobertGregg/CellularPotts.jl/README.md

 - [x] How to save output? (created separate structure to log history)

-  - Save the data into a dictionary of dataframes
+  - Save the data into a dictionary of dataframes?
   - Needs to be made more efficient

 - [x] Implement different ways to initialize cell locations